GabrielSultan/AIAlgorithmsProject/README.md

 <h2 align="left"> COST & PERFORMANCE OPTIMIZATION FOR CLOUD APPLICATION DEPLOYMENT </h2>
 This project explores how to build a cost-efficient and stable deployment plan for a distributed Machine learning training pipeline.
+Modern Machine Learning models, especially in fields like Deep Learning, are becoming increasingly large and complex.
+Training these models on a single machine can take weeks or even months, creating a significant bottleneck in the AI development cycle.
+To accelerate this process, companies use distributed training, where the computational workload is spread across multiple machines in a cloud environment.
+This approach can drastically reduce training time, but it introduces a major challenge: cost and resource management.

+The objective is to configure the training cluster to minimize the total hourly infrastructure cost while ensuring the training process is stable and efficient.